wenrqme/poqusite/content/art/redmoon.md

 weight = 1
 +++

+The moon was so red one evening on my drive to school.
+I drew this before I knew about Breath of the Wild.

 ![adventure](/img/portfolio/redmoon.jpg)

 ![adventure](/img/portfolio/closeups/redmoon.jpg)

-The moon was so red one evening on my drive to school.
-I drew this before I knew about breath of the wild.